HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 available capacity to find a location capable of treating or caring for some number of patients (e.g., by available beds or ventilators at a facility or within a region).

+A worked through example of capacity measure is provided in [Measure Group Beds](measure_group_beds.html#capacity-example).

 #### Event Growth
 An event growth measure reports the number of events occurring during a time period (e.g., tests performed, positive test results, new cases) over the cumulative total of events (e.g., total tests performed, total